Gabriel2409/obsidian_notes/Binary search.md

 ## Definition

-Binary search allows to search for a given value in a sorted array by eliminating half of the possibilities at each step.
+Binary search allows to search for a given value in a sorted array by eliminating half of the possibilities at each step using a [[Two pointers]] approach.
 This leads to a time complexity of O(logn).

 ### Recursive implementation